BowDown097/RRBot/README.md

 # RR Bot
-The bot for the Rush Reborn Discord server.
+The bot for the Rush Reborn Discord server, heavily inspired by the [DEA Discord bot](https://github.com/Asshley/DEA).

 [//]: # (make sure that the shield is updated upon release, can't use rn since repo is private)
 <p align="center">